Nick-Hansen/dice-tdd/README.md

 * There is a `before()` function defined in the tests, which runs before the first test is executed.
 It intercepts the call to `require('./randomHelper')` and replaces it with a stub function which always returns 0.99999.
 There is also an `after()` function which reverses this functionality.

+Notice that in the second test we temporarily change the return value of the stub so that it returns 0.00001, checks the return value of the roll() function and then reverts the stub's behavior.
+This forces us to write smarter code.

 How to check your work
 ======================